 10. But if someone walks at night, he stumbles because there’s no light in him.”

-11. He said these things, and then told them, “Our friend Lazarus is asleep.
+11. He said these things, and then told them, “Our friend Lazarus has fallen asleep.
 But I’m going to go wake him up.”

-14. So then, Jesus told them plainly, “Lazarus is dead;
+14. So, at that point, Jesus told them plainly, “Lazarus is dead;

 15. and I’m happy for you that I wasn’t there, so that you might believe.
-Now, let’s go to him.”
+But let’s go to him.”